gagangoswami94/kubernetes/reference-files/services/README.md

 ExternalName: Maps the Service to the contents of the externalName field (e.g. foo.bar.example.com), by returning a CNAME record with its value.
 No proxying of any kind is set up.
 ```
-## IN our Case we are using AWS LoadBalancer
+## In our Case we are using AWS LoadBalancer
 # Defining Service Object and adding labels
 ```apiVersion: v1
 kind: Service